huangzy2333/Finance-Fraud/README.md

 ![A Framework of Multi-source Evidence Integrated Fraud Detection](example.png)

 This repository stores code from data fusion to model prediction, but the code capability is not strong, for reference only.
+All code is compiled using Python 3.8
 * Data Fusion
 * Prediction
 * Feature selection